USC vs. Colorado College Basketball Game Preview

 Why would USC win?

-USC felt that when he is able to work in his defense and has energy, there is not much problem.
+USC felt that when he is able to work in his defense and has energy, there is no problem.

-It was ejected a few days ago by Arizona at a loss and then withdrew it two days later in an attack on Oregon.
+It surfaced a few days ago as a loss by Arizona and was deflected, and then recaptured it two days later in an attack on Oregon.

-There is aggression on the boards when there are blocked shots, and the defense does what it does well – the field is one of the best in the nation in goal percentage D – everything else falls into place. .
+When there are blocked shots, there is aggression on the boards, and the defense does what it does well – the field is one of the best in the nation in goal percentage D – falls elsewhere.

 Colorado doesn’t do enough shooting, but …